Examples

 ,waffle_pi

 before excuting the command.
-Set the permanent export setting by following Export TURTLEBOT3_MODEL instruction. - [Remote PC] Run RViz.
+You can permanently configure your TurtleBot model according to the Export TURTLEBOT3_MODEL instructions. - [Remote PC] Run RViz.

 $ roslaunch turtlebot3_bringup turtlebot3_remote.launch $ rosrun rviz rviz -d `rospack find turtlebot3_automatic_parking`/rviz/turtlebot3_automatic_parking.rviz